Skip Navigation

 By Public Transport

-Helsinki has one metroline running from East to West (partly) under the city.
+Helsinki has one metroline running from east to west (partly) under the city.
 For visitors this line can be ignored.
-Trams and city run across the city, making it a good way to get around town.
+Trams and buses run across the city, making it a good way to get around town.
 Tramline 3T and 3B are circular lines, linking most of the sights in Helsinki.

 By Foot

-The city center is compact enough to explore by foot, because the city has plenty of parks it is very enjoyable to walk in this city.
+The city centre is compact enough to explore by foot.
+Because the city has plenty of parks it is very enjoyable to walk in through Helsinki.
+You can explore most of Helsinki by foot in about 2 days, 1 if you rush it and only stick to the highlights.

 By Boat